 Many hams can be on the same frequency, but it depends on the propagation factors.
 VHF and UHF are line-of-sight, so many hams can be on the same frequency in one state.
 On short-wave bands, radios have variable frequency tuning to allow moving your transmitted signal (in very small increments) in between two other transmitting stations.
 Hams often do a lot more listening than transmitting.
 Often, they listen for another ham that identifies the station as being in a sought-after county, state, or country.

-Hams collect confirmations of contacts using QSL cards.
-Hams collect the QSL cards and receive awards for contacting so many countries on certain frequency bands.
+Hams may collect confirmations of contacts using QSL cards—postcard-like notes confirming two-way communication that the two radio operators send to each other in the mail.
 VHF and UHF hand-held radios typically use channeled communications, using selectable fixed frequencies.